 It was stressful.

 A nurse finally took us back to one of those hospital “staging” rooms.
 It seemed we were making progress, but we ended up doing the same thing there that we did in the waiting room.
 We waited.
 This time, unfortunately, there was no old man for Sweet Pea to hit on, she was stuck with just us.
 We had nothing for her to play with, as this wasn’t a planned excursion, and she was getting antsy.
 Cody and I were growing increasingly more and more impatient and that feeling of panic we walked in with was quickly turning to disgust.

 We had an 18 month old kid with a possible head injury and we were being ignored.

 So, we made the decision to leave.
 Cody gathered our things while I grabbed Sweet Pea and we proceeded to walk out.

 I was right behind Cody as he made his way towards the doors.
-He was mumbling something under his breath about how bad every single person in the hospital sucked, when all of the sudden I stopped.
+He was mumbling something under his breath about how bad everyone in the hospital sucked, when all of the sudden I stopped.
 I turned around (still holding Sweet Pea) and I marched over to the front desk.
-I was emotionally exhausted and running on fumes of righteous indignation.
-I was very calm though and I did not raise my voice.
-This is what I said (I swear, this is how it went down, you can ask Cody):
+I was emotionally exhausted and running on anger fumes.
+I was very calm though.
+I did not raise my voice.
+This is what I said:

 Me: I feel the need to tell you that I could not be more disappointed in this establishment or this staff.
 We came in with an 18 MONTH OLD BABY who could possibly have a HEAD INJURY.
 We have been here for a hour and a half and we have seen everyone but a doctor.
 You should be ashamed of yourselves and I sincerely hope this is not standard operating procedure for your hospital, because if it is, you suck even more that I already think you do.